syncfusion-content/wpf-docs/wpf/Scheduler/Reminder.md

 ## Adding reminders
-You can configure appointment reminders with ScheduleReminder.
-`SchedulerReminder` has the following properties for reminder alert,
+You can configure the appointment reminders with ScheduleReminder.
+The `SchedulerReminder` has the following properties for reminder alert,

 <table>
 <tr>